 MULTIFAMILY DWELLING/BUILDING.
-A building containing three or more dwelling units where the occupants are primarily permanent in nature and which are adjacent vertically or horizontally.
+For the purpose of determining the building type that must comply with the RBES under Vermont statute, a multifamily building is a residential building or mixed-use building with three or more dwelling units three stories or less in height.
+Multifamily buildings of four stories or more in height must comply with the CBES.
+(From Vermont 30 V.S.A. § 51.)
+See Section R101.2 for scope.
+For the purpose of determining points in Section R402.1.2, a multifamily dwelling is a residential building containing units built one ontop of another and those built side by side which do not have a ground to roof wall and/or have common facilities (i.e., attic, basement, heating plant, plumbing, etc.) (From www.census.gov) A building containing three or more dwelling units where the occupants are primarily permanent in nature and which are adjacent vertically or horizontally.
 If built side-by-side, at least one of the following is true: (1) they do not have a wall that extends from ground to roof, (2) they share a heating system, or (3) they have interstructural public utilities such as water supply/sewage disposal.